 When an individual is diagnosed with cancer, treatment options will be one of the first topics discussed with the oncologist.
-The available treatment options will vary from patient to patient depending on the type of mesothelioma that has been diagnosed and the stage that the disease has progressed to at the time of diagnosis.
+Available treatment options will vary from patient to patient depending on the type of mesothelioma diagnosed and the stage that the disease has progressed to at the time of diagnosis.
 Mesothelioma, in particular, is a very serious and aggressive form of cancer for which treatment options have traditionally been quite limited.

 When a recently-diagnosed mesothelioma patient is presented with options for treatment, surgery may be recommended.
 There are different forms of mesothelioma surgery and some are proposed as a curative measure, while others are designed to relieve symptoms of the disease that can be quite debilitating and interfere with the patient's quality of life.

 Due to the nature of mesothelioma and the fact that by the time a diagnosis is made the disease has usually reached an advanced stage, a surgical cure is not a likely option.
 However, in some cases, surgery is suggested in order to remove as much of the cancer as possible and is often followed by other mesothelioma treatments such as chemotherapy and/or radiation.

 Ideally, candidates for these surgeries will be in the early stages of the disease where the tumor is still fairly localized and metastasis has not occurred.
 In addition, the patient will need to be in overall good health and free of other medical issues that can complicate these procedures and lengthen the recovery period.
 Extant medical issues—heart disease, hypertension, and diabetes—are often an issue with older mesothelioma patients.
 These issues can further limit treatment options and make aggressive surgical procedures a less favorable choice.